Last updated 29/11/2023

 Public footpaths in any particular area can be found from this online map maintained by Gloucester County Council.

 The parish is served by the Ashchurch for Tewkesbury Railway Station and has good road links including the A46, a major trunk road, which leads to junction 9 on the M5.

 The largest density of housing and population is to be found in the north of the Parish surrounding the A46.
 Although the Parish does not include large scale employment, nearby towns and cities, including Tewkesbury, Cheltenham and Gloucester do accommodate a wide range of employment, training and education facilities.

-Four of the parish's hamlets have been in existence since at least 1086 as they are mentioned in the Doomsday Book.
-Their entries can be seen here...
+Five of the parish's hamlets are mentioned in the Doomsday Book written in 1086.
+Their, very brief, entries can be seen here...